-2. Check Enable Video Tampering checkbox to enable the video tampering detection.

-3. Set the video tampering area; refer to Task 1 Set the Motion Detection Area in Section 6.6.1.

-4. Click Edit to edit the arming schedule for video tampering.
+- 2. Check Enable Video Tampering checkbox to enable the video tampering detection. - 3.
+Set the video tampering area; refer to Task 1 Set the Motion Detection Area in Section 6.6.1. - 4.
+Click Edit to edit the arming schedule for video tampering.
 The arming schedule configuration is the same as the setting of the arming schedule for motion detection.
-Refer to Task 2 Set the Arming Schedule for Motion Detection in Section 6.6.1.

-5. Check the checkbox to select the linkage method taken for the video tampering.
+Refer to Task 2 Set the Arming Schedule for Motion Detection in Section 6.6.1. - 5.
+Check the checkbox to select the linkage method taken for the video tampering.
 Audible warning, notify surveillance center, send email and trigger alarm output are selectable.
-Please refer to Task 3 Set the Alarm

-Actions for Motion Detection in Section 6.6.1.
+Please refer to Task 3 Set the Alarm Actions for Motion Detection in Section 6.6.1. - 6.
+Click Save to save the settings.